Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

         $more_stuff === "<p>And here's some more stuff</p>";

-Given the below template in file post.tpl:
+This is useful when populating one view with multiple models.
+For example, given the below template in file post.tpl:

     <h1><!-- post_title --><!-- /post_title --></h1>
     <!-- author_data -->